-13) For purposes of the dependency exemption, a qualifying child must be under age 19, a full-time student under age 24, or a permanently and totally disabled child.
-Answer: TRUE Explanation: Two primary considerations for qualifying child status are age and full-time student staus.
+6) For purposes of the dependency exemption, a qualifying child must be under age 19, a full-time student under age 24, or a permanently and totally disabled child.

+Explanation: Two primary considerations for qualifying child status are age and full-time student status.

 In addition, an otherwise eligible individual may qualify.
-Page Ref.: I:2-13 and I:2-14 Objective: 2

-14) For purposes of the dependency exemption, a qualifying child may not provide more than one-half of his or her own support during the year.
+7) For purposes of the dependency exemption, a qualifying child may not provide more than one-half of his or her own support during the year.

 Explanation: An otherwise qualifying child will no longer qualify if he provides more than half of his own support.
+Page Ref.: I:2-14 Objective: 2 half of her own support.